 For this section, we have focused the scope on green coffee.
-The rationale is that coffee is a significant agricultural raw material for our coffee systems business (which contributed 38% of 2019 net sales and 51% of 2019 income from operations for KDP) and is also one where climate change is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
+The rationale is that coffee is a significant agricultural raw material for our coffee systems business (which contributed 38% of 2020 net sales and 51% of 2020 income from operations for KDP) and is also one where climate change is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
 For example, KDP purchases supply chain risk data that includes climate impact and resilience data for the countries of origin of our key raw materials.
 This data helps us to understand where we have supply chains that operate in high risk environments.
 For coffee, the data show that the risk of quality and supply disruptions is high within most countries of origin over the next 20-50 years.
-As part of our commitment to 100% responsibly sourced coffee, we are increasing our purchases of certified/verified sustainably sourced coffee.
-The rationale for coverage (i.e. percentage of suppliers and percentage total procurement spend) is based on the number of suppliers that participate in our responsible sourcing commitment and the % of spend represented by the 65% of our total volume that we purchased as Responsibly Sourced in 2019
+This past year, we achieved our goal to responsibly source 100% of our coffee through purchases of certified/verified sustainably source coffee.
+The rationale for coverage (i.e. percentage of suppliers and percentage total procurement spend) is based on the number of suppliers that participate in our responsible sourcing commitment and the % of spend represented by the 82% of our total volume that we purchased as Responsibly Sourced in 2020 (by the end of 2020, all coffee contracted to be received going forward is 100% responsibly sourced).

 The partners we currently work with on our Responsible Sourcing Program are Fair Trade USA, Fairtrade International, Rainforest Alliance and Utz.
 Each of these programs includes specific water- and climate-smart agricultural practices as part of achieving the certification.
 In order to sell coffee to KDP (and other buyers seeking sustainably sourced coffee), suppliers must achieve and maintain the certification, including the criteria focused on climate.
 The information requested of suppliers relates specifically to the compliance criteria and codes of practice required by each certification scheme.
 They include data around climate change adaptation and mitigation (e.g. soil management, shade cover, farm management plans, etc.).
 This information feeds the certification status of each farm/group, which is what KDP relies on in order to purchase 'responsibly sourced' coffee from that farm/group.
-Success for KDP is measured by the % of responsibly sourced coffee that is delivered to us each fiscal year (65% in 2019).
+Success for KDP is measured by the % of responsibly sourced coffee that is delivered to us each fiscal year (82% in 2020).
 Success at the farm level is measured by the actual performance metrics around climate-smart agriculture.
 KDP is also supporting coffee farms (via investments) to increase their climate- and water-smart practices and this work in turn supports farmers to achieve and maintain their certification status.